FittingHome/APIthon/README.md

 ## Flower Task Manager Interface

-Flower is a task manager connected to Celery to view, manage and control all your celery's workers and theirs jobs/request.
+Flower is a task manager connected to Celery to view, manage and control all your celery's workers and theirs jobs/requests.
-You can check all the request standing in the queue of a worker, view the priority assigned to certains jobs and see their processing.
+You can check all the requests standing in the queue of a worker, view the priority assigned to certains jobs and see their processing.

 [Flower Interface](http://localhost:5556/)